Veronica Samuels

 The harsh desert environment of the proving ground has been used to test equipment and ammunition since 1950, where they test a wide range of equipment, from trucks and tanks to helicopters, planes and fighter jets.

-Check out the many military equipment, learn about the history of their operation dating back to the 1940s, and see the old artillery, large military tanks, and cool exhibits including bullets, big guns, and old photographs among the extensive collections at this heritage museum.
+Check out the many military pieces, learn about the history of their operation dating back to the 1940s, and see the old artillery, large military tanks, and cool exhibits, including bullets, big guns, and old photographs, among the extensive collections at this heritage museum.

 places to visit in Yuma az